Petrov replaces Trulli at Caterham

 "When we first met it was immediately clear that Vitaly understands and shares our vision for how we want our team to grow.

-"I also want to take this opportunity to thank Jarno for the absolutely pivotal role he played in the formation and progression of our team since he joined us in December 2009," added Fernandes, whose team started out as Lotus Racing in 2010 and then became Team Lotus.
+"I also want to take this opportunity to thank Jarno for the absolutely pivotal role he played in the formation and progression of our team since he joined us in December 2009.

 "We have reached agreement with Jarno to bring an end to our partnership with him, but he will always be part of our family."

-Caterham have yet to score a point but have high hopes for this year after finishing 10th overall.
+Caterham, formerly Team Lotus, have yet to score a point in two seasons but have high hopes for this year.
 Their other driver is Finland's Heikki Kovalainen.

-The driver change had been on the cards for some time and comes just before the second pre-season test in Barcelona next week, and a month before the first grand prix of the year in Australia on March 18.
+The change in driver comes after the first pre-season test in Jerez and just a month before the first grand prix of the year in Australia on March 18.

 "TRAINING HARD"

-"This is 100 percent, 1,000 percent sure," he said.
-"I learnt so much, so many things together with that team that now I can use and bring to this team and hopefully it will help.

-"(Caterham) bring different people to the team, they move to another factory and have a big potential in the future...we have a big future together."
+Petrov, 27, said: "The passion and spirit that Tony and the whole team have to keep moving forwards is infectious, and I am honoured to be able to join them and play my part in helping the team mount a serious challenge to the teams ahead in 2012 and for many seasons to come.

+"I have been training hard all winter and am ready to get back into the cockpit and go to work.
+From what I have seen already, our new car is another good step forward from 2011 and now I cannot wait to see how it feels when we get to Barcelona (for testing February 21-24).

-Petrov, who drove for Renault for two years, finished on the podium in Australia last year but has been lumped in with the ranks of "pay drivers" who have got seats thanks to financial backing from their home country.
+Petrov, who drove for Renault for two years, managed just one podium place and was seen as one of the first of the "pay drivers", who got seats thanks to financial backing from their home country.

-The phenomenon is nothing new in the sport, and even champions such as Niki Lauda and Michael Schumacher got their breaks in exchange for cash, but Petrov still bridled at the suggestion that money had done much of the talking.

-"I think this is not true," he said.
-"Even in 2011 they start to ask me about this money, but come on...I hope people understand this is not just a question of money."

 On Thursday, Caterham announced that Mark Smith had taken over their F1 technical department after Mike Gascoyne moved to become chief technical officer of the entire Caterham Group, including GP2.

-Reports had said Gascoyne was a chief supporter of Trulli, who was philosophical about his departure and the all but certain end to his F1 career which started in 1997 but included only one race win at Monaco in 2004.
+Reports had said Gascoyne was a chief supporter of Trulli, who was philosophical about his departure and all but certain end to his F1 career, which started in 1997 but included only one race win at Monaco in 2004.

 "From zero we built up and established a solid F1 team.
 I'm really proud to have been part of it," the 37-year-old said.
 "I understand the decision the team has made and I want to wish to the whole team the very best of luck for the season ahead."